zlik/http-status-codes-trait/README.md

 http-status-codes-trait
 =======================

-A PHP trait which provides HTTP status code constants
+A PHP trait which provides HTTP status code properties.